 Medicated face cream

-Medicated face creams used to treat skin conditions like eczema, rosacea, acne or psoriasis are FSA-eligible with an LMN.
+Medicated face creams used to treat skin conditions like eczema, rosacea, acne or psoriasis may be FSA-eligible with an LMN.
 The LMN can be from any doctor, not just your dermatologist.

 Those with dry skin may also suffer from dry nasal passages, which can be remedied with a humidifier.
 A humidifier releases moisture into the air and is especially helpful in dry climates or during the dry winter months.

-These appliances are FSA-eligible if you have an LMN from a medical professional.
+These appliances may be FSA-eligible if you have an LMN from a medical professional.
 Needing a humidifier just for dry skin may not be enough to get an LMN, but you can call your doctor to find out.

 If you have a scar as a result of an illness or injury, or that makes it harder to move or causes severe pain, you can undergo scar treatment to improve your symptoms.
 This may be FSA-eligible if you have an LMN.
 In these cases it is always best to check with your benefits administrator.